Useful Info and FAQ's...

 What if my trip is cancelled?

 If we need to cancel your trip due to rough sea conditions or minimum passenger numbers (7) not being met, we will offer to reschedule you for a later date.
 If this is not possible, we can issue you with a full refund.
-Please note: If you cancel a booking yourself, we require 48 hours notice to be able to issue a refund.
+Please note: If you cancel a booking yourself, we require a minimum of 72 hours notice to be able to issue any form of a refund.

 Do you offer discounts for groups or families?